rpy2/rpy2/doc/source/rinterface.rst

 .. note::
-   when using *asarray*, the data are not copied.
+   when using :meth:`asarray`, the data are not copied.

 >>> nx_nc[2] = 42
 >>> rx[2]